Wynn's ex-wife seeks court OK for sale of shares

-SAN FRANCISCO (Reuters) - The ex-wife of Wynn Resorts Inc Chief Executive Officer Steve Wynn is seeking to lift curbs on the sale of her shares in the casino operator, saying in a court filing that the restriction lacked legal basis after the company ousted shareholder Kazuo Okada by forcibly redeeming his stake.
+SAN FRANCISCO, June 19 (Reuters) - The ex-wife of Wynn Resorts Inc Chief Executive Officer Steve Wynn is seeking to lift curbs on the sale of her shares in the casino operator, saying in a court filing that the restriction lacked legal basis after the company ousted shareholder Kazuo Okada by forcibly redeeming his stake.

 Elaine Wynn, who ended her 41-year marriage in 2009, filed for a court ruling to invalidate a 2010 agreement that she said existed mainly to ensure control of the company by Okada, Steve Wynn and herself.